-Catholic Charities request to The Foundation for Enhancing Communities - GHCF Benjamin Franklin Trust Fund is to support The Empowering Women for Success Project (EWS or Project), a new initiative within Catholic Charities' Immigration and Refugee Services (IRS) Program.
-IRS assists a diverse population of legal entrants for who have been in the United States for less than five years through its Resettlement and Employment services.
-IRS also assist immigrants and refugees with English as a Second Language courses that are available to clients regardless of status or time in the United States.
-The primary goal of all IRS services is to help clients achieve economic and social self-sufficiency.
-Charities coordinates with state and federal governments to resettle hundreds of refugees each year, helping them adjust to new lives and newfound freedom.
-Catholic Charities is the sole provider of migration and refugee services in Dauphin County.
-As a local affiliate of the United States Conference of Catholic Bishops (USCCB), Catholic Charities provides local resettlement services for the U.S. Department of State under its umbrella contract with USCCB's Office of Migration and
+Catholic Charities request to The Foundation for Enhancing Communities - Greater Harrisburg Community Foundation Upstream is to support The Empowering Women for Success Project (EWS or Project), a new initiative within Catholic Charities' Immigration and Refugee Services (IRS) Program.
+IRS assists a diverse population of legal entrants, including refugees with Resettlement and Employment programs and immigrants and refugees with English as a Second Language classes regardless of their time in the country, with the goal of helping them achieve economic and social self-sufficiency.
+Refugees typically receive regular services within their first 5 years in the country.
+Catholic Charities coordinates with state and federal governments to resettle hundreds of refugees each year, helping them adjust to new lives and newfound freedom.

-Refugee Services.
 Catholic Charities' IRS Program includes pre-arrival coordination, reception and provision of basic needs, orientation, counseling and health services, housing, coordination with public agencies, and employment assistance, among others.
-In addition, Catholic Charities' IRS Program provides English as a Second Language classes, computer training, United States Civics/Citizenship classes, and job readiness and development training.
+In addition, Catholic Charities' IRS Program provides English as a Second Language classes, computer training, United StatesCivics/Citizenship classes, and job readiness and development training.
 In FY 18-19, Catholic Charities served 440 clients through one of the various IRS services - Employment Services, Resettlement Program, Match Program, Legal Advising, and English as a Second Language.
 More than 150 clients participated in English as a Second Language classes and 35 clients secured jobs through Employment Services.